megatron-uk/everdrive-fat/README.md

 * DOS Master Boot Record - Can autodetect the first available FAT partition and extract start sector information, setting it as the current partition for a given session.
 Can also choose partition 1-4 manually, setting it as current for a session.
 * FAT Volume Record - Can read FAT volume sector information, reading sector/cluster sizes, FAT table starting addresses and data cluster start, resulting in the starting address of the root directory cluster for the filesystem.
 * Directories - Directory traversal to find named files/folders is implemented and working via the fopen() call.
-* Files - File IO not yet implemented.
+* Files - Initial file (read) support is implemented in fread().
+For now only the first 512 bytes of a file can be read as the file pointer and get-next-sector logic in not implemented.

 Feedback